 And I’ve always known my digestion was slow and I generally hate the cold – it’s why I moved to Queensland!
 But I thought it was just me, not that there was something wrong and that it could potentially be changed!

 It’s quite exciting really.

-So the basis of Dr Ray’s theory is that sugar is actually a necessary component for easy conversion to glycogen for the brain and muscles.
+So the basis of Dr Ray’s theory is that sugar is actually a necessary component for easy conversion to glycogen for the brain, muscles and healthy hormones.

 So given that we are all currently in the mode of ‘sugar is the devil’ and it causes a list two pages long of disease, this is pretty radical information.

 However Dr Ray’s explanation is that it is actually PUFAs (poly unsaturated fatty acids) which are the problem as they damage the mitochondria of the cells and ruin their ability to process sugars efficiently.
 So you can take the sugar away, but the cells are still damaged.